Examples

 _images/fig2b_asia_structurelearning.png

-Learned DAG based on data set.
+Learned DAG based on dataset.

 # Plot based on structure learning of sampled data